rfougy/riv.systems/cms/works/archive.pdf/managing-volunteer-team.md

 ---

 Managing and being a part of a volunteer-based team is an experience like no other.
-The intrinsic motivations of every member, most of whom are passion-driven, creates a community of people who come together to create work with genuine meaning and impact.
-I hope that managers in traditional work settings can draw from these principles — or better yet, experience them firsthand — and apply them to their own teams, shifting dynamics for the better.
+The intrinsic motivations of every member, most of whom are passion-driven, creates a community of people who create work with genuine meaning and impact.
+I hope that managers in traditional work settings can draw from these principles — or better yet, experience them firsthand — and apply them to their own teams, changing team dynamics for the better.